Deployment Screening for IA Sailors

 Parent Command CO/OIC Action.
 Per MILPERSMAN 1300-318, Parent Command COs must review the completed, signed NAVPERS 1300/21, any medical waivers, and the completed NAVPERS 1300/22 before signing.
 Required forms:

-NOTE: NAVPERS 1300/22 Rev 03/2015 has two sections: screening and preparation.
-"Section I: Screening" is due within 30 days of receipt of orders.
+NOTE: NAVPERS 1300/22 (Rev. 03-2017) has three sections: Suitability Screening, Command Review, and Pre-Deployment Checklist.
+"Section 1: Suitability Screening" is due within 30 days of receipt of orders.
 Parent Commands must report any failures to screen in that time period to USFF per the guidance provided on the form.